OpenPrinting/openprinting.github.io/_posts/2020-10-26-OpenPrinting News - October 2020.md

 It was exactly one year ago, October 2019, when I posted my [first monthly OpenPrinting news](https://openprinting.github.io/OpenPrinting-News-October-2019/) here on [our web site](https://openprinting.github.io/news/)!

-Some will tell me now that I already started in September 2019, but the {September 2019 news post](https://openprinting.github.io/OpenPrinting-News-September-2019/) was only a test for the new platform and it was already October when I wrote it as an exact copy of the [original mailing list news post](https://lists.linuxfoundation.org/pipermail/printing-architecture/2019/003733.html).
+Some will tell me now that I already started in September 2019, but the [September 2019 news post](https://openprinting.github.io/OpenPrinting-News-September-2019/) was only a test for the new platform and it was already October when I wrote it as an exact copy of the [original mailing list news post](https://lists.linuxfoundation.org/pipermail/printing-architecture/2019/003733.html).

 ## Google Summer of Code 2020 Mentor Summit